AppColony/slate/source/includes/api/v2/departments/_index.md

 }
 ```

-Get a listing of departments for a company.
+Get a listing of Departments for a company.

 ### HTTP Request